Underfills

 While flux D with only 4% flux residue exhibited the shortest underfill flow time with no flow striation, which meant the underfill flowed more evenly beneath the die as compared to the other 3 fluxes when the same underfill material was used under the same process conditions.

-csam underfill images
+CSAM underfill images